WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/acupload.md

 You can output the file to any device using a custom uploader by specifying [**extern**](acjson.md#acfile) with the [**store**](acjson.md#acfile) attribute of [AutoConnectFile](acjson.md#acfile) (or specifying [**AC_File_Extern**](acelements.md#store) for the [**store**](apielements.md#store) member variable) and can customize the uploader according to the need to upload files to other than Flash or SD.
 Implements your own uploader with inheriting the [**AutoConnectUploadHandler**](#upload-handler-base-class) class which is the base class of the upload handler.

 !!! note "It's not so difficult"
     Implementing the custom uploader requires a little knowledge of the c++ language.
 If you are less attuned to programming c++, you may find it difficult.
 But don't worry.
-You can make it in various situations by just modifying the sketch skeleton that appears at the end of this page.
+You can make it in various situations by just modifying the Sketch skeleton that appears at the end of this page.

 ### <i class="fa fa-code"></i> Upload handler base class